コノム konomu's notebook

 Diagram showing structure of 「富士山が見えるよ。」

 Topicless sentences may rely on previous sentences or the environmental context as their topic.
-We call them topicless sentences because a topic isn’t contained within them, but strictly speaking, they are usually stand-alone comments which mention something about a topic.
-For example, the topic of 「富士山が見えるよ。」 may be a previous sentence like, 「そこの景色はどうだ?」 (“How’s the view over there?”).
-Previous sentences do not need to contain topic-marking は to establish a topic.
+They’re called topicless sentences because a topic isn’t contained within them, but strictly speaking, they may be viewed as stand-alone comments which mention something about a topic.
+For example, the topic of 「富士山が見えるよ。」 may come from a previous question like, 「そこの景色はどうだ?」.

 Descriptions of Something Perceptible

 A sentence fits into this category when it describes something that the speaker can directly see or perceive.
-These sentences appear often in spoken Japanese.

 I hear something.
 Listen closely!